mpv-player/mpv/DOCS/man/console.rst

 ``case_sensitive``
     Default: no on Windows, yes on other platforms.

-    Whether Tab completion is case sensitive.
+    Whether autocompletion is case sensitive.
 Only works with ASCII characters.

 ``history_dedup``
     Default: true